Optimal anytime regret with two experts: Discussion of results and techniques

 \end{prop}

-\begin{remark} If the cost vectors are randomly chosen so that the gap process $(g_t)_{t \geq 0}$ is the absolute value of a standard random walk, then \Equation{RegretInGapSpace} is the Doob decomposition \cite[Theorem 10.1]{Klenke} of the regret process $\big( \Regret{t} \big)_{t \geq 0}$, i.e., the first sum is a martingale and the second sum is an increasing predictable process. \end{remark}
+\begin{remark} Observe that \eqref{eq:RegretInGapSpace2} is a discrete analog of a Riemann-Stieltjes integral of $p$ with respect to $g$.
+If $(g_t)_{t \geq 0}$ is a random process, then \eqref{eq:RegretInGapSpace2} is called a discrete stochastic integral.
+In the specific case that $(g_t)_{t \geq 0}$ is a reflected random walk (the absolute value of a standard random walk), then \Equation{RegretInGapSpace} is the Doob decomposition \cite[Theorem 10.1]{Klenke} of the regret process $\big( \Regret{t} \big)_{t \geq 0}$, i.e., the first sum is a martingale and the second sum is an increasing predictable process. \end{remark}

 {\Delta_{\mathrm{R}}} \begin{proof} Define $\DeltaR(t) = \Regret{t}-\Regret{t-1}$.
 The total cost of the best expert at time $t$ is $L_t^* \coloneqq \min \set{L_{t,1}, L_{t,2}}$.
 The change in regret at time $t$ is the cost incurred by the algorithm minus the change in the total cost of the best expert, so $\DeltaR(t) = \inner{x_t}{\ell_t} - (L_t^* - L_{t-1}^*)$.